“I highly recommend this place — everyone is really nice and they make sure you feel comfortable.”

 What Actually Works

 Professional debridement is the most effective first step.
-A podiatrist uses specialized instruments to carefully remove the thickened, dead callus tissue — painlessly, since the callus itself has no nerve endings.
+A podiatrist uses specialized instruments to carefully remove the thickened, dead callus tissue — comfortably, since the callus itself has no nerve endings.
 This reduces the rigid "shell" around the heel so the remaining skin can flex normally.
 For many patients, a single debridement session produces dramatic improvement.

 Keratolytic moisturizers containing urea (20–40%), salicylic acid, or lactic acid chemically soften callus tissue.
 These are far more effective than standard lotions.
 Apply to slightly damp skin (after showering), then cover with cotton socks to enhance absorption.
 Consistency matters — daily application is key.